-- The NMB contracting personnel will brief the Board on each new contract awarded, and any substantial change or extension of an existing contract to ensure contracts meet the needs of the agency at a reasonable cost. - The NMB will continue to update requisition procedures for procurement and contracting in accordance with best practices - To ensure transparent and accountable payments, no later than one week after the end of each month, the NMB will reconcile arbitrator billing with the office responsible for NMB procurement and contracting at the Bureau of Fiscal Services (BFS). - The NMB staff will process and pay expense vouchers within five business days of receipt of a valid voucher.
+- The NMB Chief Financial Officer will brief the Board on the Agency's annual procurement plans, and any substantial change or extension of an existing contract to ensure all contracts meet the needs of the agency at a reasonable cost. - The NMB will continue to review and update requisition procedures for procurement and contracting in accordance with industry best practices. - To ensure transparent and accountable payments, no later than one week after the end of each month, the NMB will reconcile arbitrator billing with the office responsible for NMB procurement and contracting at the Bureau of Fiscal Services (BFS). - The NMB staff will process and pay expense vouchers within five business days of receipt of a valid voucher.